TTCECO/carnot/tutorial.md

 source ~/.bash_profile
 ```

+Now You can deploy a new contract on TTC block chain.
+Please follow the step on [Deploy Contract For Test](x/tcchan/contract/README.md)

-Now, you can install and run the application.
+When the contract is ready, you can install and run the application.

 ```bash
 # Install the app into your $GOBIN